NadaAly56/Sarhni_Simulation_MEAN/README.md

       DBCONNECTION=your_mongodb_connection_string

 6. Start the Frontend and Backend:
   In the frontend directory:
       ```bash
       npm start
     In the backend directory:
-      ```bash
     npm start
     or nodemon

 ## Usage